zhanyang01/tp/docs/DeveloperGuide.md

 1a.
 User adds in multiple forms of contacts
 1a1.
-System displays an error message to tell the user to select only one form of preferred contact and that the process of selecting preferred form of contact have failed
+System displays an error message to tell the user to select only one form of preferred contact and that the process of selecting preferred form of contact have failed.
 Use case ends

 1b.
 User adds in a invalid preferred form of contact.